 EGRPRA also recognizes that burden reduction must be consistent with NCUA's statutory mandates, many of which currently require certain regulations.
 One of the significant aspects of the EGRPRA review program is the recognition that effective burden reduction in certain areas may require legislative change.
 The Board will be soliciting comment on, and reviewing the comments and regulations carefully for, the relationship among burden reduction, regulatory requirements, and statutory mandates.
-This will be a key aspect of the report to Congress.6
+This will be a key aspect of the report to Congress.

 The Board views the approach of considering the relationship of regulatory and statutory change on regulatory burden, in concert with EGRPRA's provisions calling for grouping regulations by type, to provide the potential for particularly effective burden reduction.
 The Board believes the EGRPRA review can also significantly contribute to its on-going efforts to reduce regulatory burden.
 Since 1987, a formally adopted NCUA policy has required the Board to review each of its regulations at least once every three years with a view toward eliminating, simplifying, or otherwise easing the burden of each regulation.
 Further, the Board addresses the issue of regulatory burden every time it proposes and adopts a rule.
-Under the Paperwork Reduction Act of 1995, the Regulatory Flexibility Act, and internal agency policies, NCUA examines each rulemaking to minimize the burdens it might impose on the industry and considers various alternatives.
+NCUA complies with the Paperwork Reduction Act of 1995 the Regulatory Flexibility Act and the Small Business Regulatory Enforcement Fairness Act of 1996 in connection with each rulemaking and evaluates the burdens the rulemaking might impose on the industry, consistent with safety and soundness and consumer protection considerations.